KILTprotocol/docs/docs/chain/delegator.md

 :::info
 Since you can only delegate to a single collator candidate for now, revoking a single delegation is exactly the same as [exiting](#how-to-exit).
-Of course, this will change if the community decides to enable multiple delegations per account
+Of course, this will change if the community decides to enable multiple delegations per account.
 :::

 ## How to exit